mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 00:23:10 -> "open app", "show product", "add to cart", "checkout", "close app"
 ```

-If the allowed gap between activities is shorter, e.g. for 5 minutes gap we will get two independent sessions:
+If the allowed gap between activities is shorter, for example: for 5 minutes gap we will get two independent sessions:

 ```
 00:08:00 -> "open app", "show product", "add to cart" 00:18:10 -> "checkout", "close app"
 ```

 This is an over-simplified aggregation example just for the blog academic purposes.
 Careful reader will notice that it doesn't scale at all.
 All user activities during the session must fit into memory of the single machine.
 In real-world scenario the actions should be reduced into scalable [algebraic](https://en.wikipedia.org/wiki/Algebraic_structure) data structures, e.g:

 * Various counters of the session like the number of unique visited products
 * Number of the deals
 * Click-through rate
 * Conversion rate

-I'm going to follow the TDD technique again, so the implementation of the aggregation method will not be disclosed until the very end of the blog post.
+I'm going to follow the TDD technique again, so the implementation of the aggregation method won't be disclosed until end of the blog post.
 As for now, the following method signature should be enough to understand all scenarios:

 ```scala